SinghUjjwal9/Hotel-Booking-Analysis-EDA/README.md

 ### (1) Handling null values
-- Droping the column 'company' from dataset as it had 112593 Null values and was of no use.
+- Dropping the column 'company' from dataset as it had 112593 Null values and was of no use.
 - Null values in column `country` were replaced by 'other countries'.
 - Null values in column `children` were replaced by 0.
 - Null values in the column 'agent' were replaced by 0.